-- ii.
-States are encouraged to use the protocol in Assessing Methane Emissions from Orphaned Wells to meet Reporting Requirements of the 2021 Infrastructure Investment and Jobs Act (BIL): Federal Program Guidelines, available at the OEPC Legacy Pollution Program website,8 to measure and report methane emissions from orphaned wells.
-States may also use a third-party methodology, such as the American Carbon Registry's draft methodology.9 States should report in their Project Narrative the methodology or methodologies they will use or require their contractors to use. - Pre- and post-plugging measurements or estimates, by well, of water contamination, gaseous emissions (particularly methane), and acres restored should be included in the Final Performance Report described in Section VII.C. below.
+- site's future land uses.
+Such post-plugging inspection and measurement will be documented to create a verifiable record of activities performed under the grant. - ii.
+States are encouraged to follow a third-party methodology for measurement and verification, such as the American Carbon Registry's methodology (once finalized).
+States should report in their Project Narrative the methodology or methodologies they will use or require their contractors to use. - iii.
+Pre- and post-plugging measurements or estimates, by well, of water contamination, gaseous emissions (particularly methane), and acres restored should be included in the Final Performance Report described in Section VII.C. below.